 Steve Blais, consulting winemaker

-Steve is a winemaker-consultant at Michel Rolland Consulting.
-He received his Oenology degree from the University of Bordeaux and has consulting experience in 9 countries with more than 40 grape varieties.
+Steve received his Oenology degree from the University of Bordeaux and has consulting experience in 9 countries with more than 40 grape varieties while he was a part of the Michel Rolland consulting group.
 Steve brings a wealth of knowledge to our vineyard team and an innate skill for blending in the cellar.

 Lucie Morton, Consulting Viticulturist